zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/hyperai.md

 If configured for it, the HyperAI orchestrator will connect the HyperAI instance to the stack's container registry to ensure a smooth transfer of Docker images.

+### Scheduled pipelines

-Scheduled pipelines are supported by the HyperAI orchestrator.
+[Scheduled pipelines](../../../user-guide/advanced-guide/pipelining-features/schedule-pipeline-runs.md) are supported by the HyperAI orchestrator.
+Currently, only cron expressions are supported via `cron_expression`.
 When pipeline runs are scheduled, they are added as a crontab entry on the HyperAI instance.

 ### How to deploy it